Armandpl/GrowOnline-Java/README.md

 Start with installing **raspbian** on your raspberry.
 #### Raspberry Pi Configuration

-Connect to the raspberry pi via ssh and type `sudo passwd root` to set your root password
+Connect to the raspberry pi via ssh and type `sudo raspi-config`

-Then type `sudo raspi-config`

 Select **expand filesystem**, then **finish** and finally **reboot**

-Log in as root

 Now, plug-in your wifi dongle and configure the wifi by editing wpa_supplicant.conf